FACT SHEET: HONG KONG FINTECH LANDSCAPE

 - Sandboxes – Hong Kong has three sandboxes for the banking, insurance and securities sectors to help promote the development of mainland FinTech companies in Hong Kong.
 As of end-October 2023, pilot trials of 317 FinTech initiatives had been allowed in the FSS.
 Separately, banks have collaborated with tech firms in 225 trial cases.
 Usage of the FSS as of October 2023:

 |Distributed ledger technologies

 |Mobile application enhancements

 Diversity of FinTech Companies

 A unique feature of Hong Kong is its highly diverse range of FinTech companies operating in sectors including virtual banking, insurance technology, asset management, robo-advisory, blockchain, digital trading, payments, and cybersecurity.

-- The FinTech companies in 2022 are from a broad range of sectors including WealthTech; payments and remittance; digital asset & cryptocurrency; FinTech enterprise solutions; InsurTech; compliance & RegTech; CreditTech and others.
+- The FinTech companies in 2023 are from a broad range of sectors including WealthTech; Blockchain application / software; payments and remittance; digital asset & cryptocurrency; FinTech enterprise solutions; InsurTech; FinTech private investment; compliance & RegTech and others.

-- Digital Payments is expected to be the largest segment with a total transaction value of US$33.37bn in 2022, while The Digital Investment segment is expected to show a revenue growth of 43.7% in 2023, according to Statista.
+- Digital Investment is expected to be the largest segment with a AUM of US$375.80m in 2023, while the Digital Assets market is expected to show a revenue growth of 37.0% in 2024, according to Statista.

 - FinTech companies benefit from being in close proximity to the world’s largest financial institutions across banking, insurance, asset management and payments.
 Over 70 of the largest 100 banks in the world have a presence in Hong Kong and over 29 multinational banks have their regional headquarters in the city.